 An aromatic spice with a distinctive bitter flavor and strong, warm aroma due to its abundant oil content.
 Cumin “seeds” are actually the small dried fruit of an annual plant in the parsley family.
 Native to the Mediterranean, cumin is hotter to the taste, lighter in color, and larger than caraway, another spice it’s sometimes confused with.
 Sold whole or ground, the seeds come in three colors: amber, white or black.
 Amber is most widely available, but the black has such a complex flavor it should not be substituted for the other two.
 Cumin is a popular ingredient in Middle Eastern, Asian, Mediterranean and Mexican cuisines, and is one of the main ingredients in curry powder.Cumin is the seed of a small umbelliferous plant.
 They have a striped pattern of nine ridges and oil canals, and are hairy, brownish in color, boat-shaped, tapering at each extremity, with tiny stalks attached.
 They resemble caraway seeds, but are lighter in color and unlike caraway, have minute bristles hardly visible to the naked eye.
 A small, slender herbaceous annual, of the parsley family.
 It usually reaches 25 cm (some varieties can be double this height),and tends to droop under its own weight.
 The blue-green linear leaves are finely divided, and the white or pink flowers are borne in small compound umbels.

 Cumin is essential in spicy Mexican foods such as chile con carne, casseroled pork and enchiladas with chili sauce.
 In Europe, cumin flavours certain Portuguese sausages, and is used to spice cheese, especially Dutch Leyden and German Munster, and burned with woods to smoke cheeses and meats.
 It is a pickling ingredient for cabbage and Sauerkraut, and is used in chutneys.
-In the Middle East, it is a familiar spice for fish dishes, grills and stews and flavours couscous – semolina steamed over meat and vegetables, the national dish of Morocco.
-Zeera pani is a refreshing and appetising Indian drink made from cumin and tamarind water.
-Cumin together with caraway flavours Kummel, the famous German liquer.
+In the Middle East, it is a familiar spice for fish dishes, grills and stews and flavors couscous – semolina steamed over meat and vegetables, the national dish of Morocco.
+Zeera pani is a refreshing and appetizing Indian drink made from cumin and tamarind water.
+Cumin together with caraway flavors Kummel, the famous German liqueur.

 Matches well with: beans, chicken, couscous, curry, eggplant, fish, lamb, lentils, peas, pork, potatoes, rice, sausages, soups, stews, eggs